YasmineBB/saucehub/README.md

 In order to fork the project, the following steps are to be followed:

+1. Log in to GitHub.
-1. Navigate the the repository.
+2. Navigate to the repository.
-2. Find the 'Fork' button to the top right of the page.
+3. Find the 'Fork' button to the top right of the page.
-3. Once you click this button the fork will be in your repositories.
+4. Once you click this button the fork will be in your repositories.

 ### Cloning

 In order to clone the project, the following steps are to be followed:

+1. Log into GitHub.
-1. Navigate to the repository.
+2. Navigate to the repository.
-2. Click on the 'Clone' button.
+3. Click on the 'Clone' button.
-3. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, press the clipboard icon in order to copy the URL.
+4. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, press the clipboard icon in order to copy the URL.
-4. Open Terminal.
+5. Open Terminal.
-5. Change the directory to the location you want the cloned directory.
+6. Change the current working directory to the location that you want the cloned directory.
-6. Type 'git clone' and paste the URL copied in step 3.
+7. Type 'git clone' and paste the URL copied in step 3.
-7. Press 'Enter' and you have your clone.
+8. Press 'Enter' and you have your clone.